1983 Australian GT Championship: Championship review

 Rusty French won his first Australian GT Championship with a consistent run over the six round series to score 40 points, never finishing outside of the top three positions in any round and winning Round 3 in Adelaide and the sixth and final round at Surfers Paradise.
 He was also the only driver in the entire field who finished (or entered) every round of the series.
 Jim Richards finished second in the championship with 18 points, despite competing in only the first two rounds at Lakeside and Sandown, winning both convincingly, though he was challenged by French at Sandown who used the superior power of his Porsche to stay with the BMW on Sandown's long straights.
 The 1980 and 1981 Australian Sports Sedan Champion Tony Edmondson finished equal second with Richards in the championship.
 Like Richards, Edmondson won two rounds with victory at Round 4 at Calder and Round 5 at Winton.
 Unlike Richards, Edmondson did enter other rounds of the championship.
 His was one of the cars damaged in the start line crash at the Adelaide round.
-Alan Browne was classified fourth in the championship in his Porsche 935, scoring 13 points.
+Alan Browne was classified fourth in the championship in Rusty French's old Porsche 935, the 935/77 model, scoring 13 points.
+Browne unfairly copped blame for the start crash in Adelaide where it was suggested he hit the Brock Monza in the back causing Brock to lose control, though video evidence showed that the Porsche only hit the Monza after Brock had already lost control.

 As a reward for driving his Porsche 935 to the championship win, French was flown to West Germany in 1984 by Porsche as one of their award winners for 1983.
 This also secured him a drive with German World Endurance Championship team Kremer Racing at the 1984 24 Hours of Le Mans driving a Porsche 956B.
 Alongside Englishmen Tiff Needell and David Sutherland, French finished 9th outright in the 24-hour classic.